openssl/technical-policies/policies/design-process.md

-The result of this process should be a design document in markdown format, reviewed via a pull request and approved for merge into the main source git repository.
+The result of this process should be a design document in markdown format, reviewed via a pull request and approved for merge into the main source git repository via an OTC decision (minutes in OTC meeting minutes or recorded via a vote).
 The design document must include:

  - Any assumptions that have been made
  - Any omissions that may be filled in later
- - Any APIs that the implementation will provide
+ - Any APIs that the implementation will provide.
+This should include some minimal documentation of the APIs (not necessarily end-user focussed) to show how they should be used.
  - A specification of the tests that will be expected as part of the implementation.
 This should cover the APIs as they are meant to be called, what the return values are, etc.